Innmind/documentation/docs/getting-started/operating-system/network.md

 ### Server

-The first part to build a socket server is to accept incoming connections at an ardress:
+The first part to build a socket server is to accept incoming connections at an address:

 ```php
 use Innmind\IO\Sockets\Server;